rax00000/leonte_BI/README.md

-# leonte_BI
+# Leonte_BI
-# this doc has been created to learn GIT yeaaaah
+# This doc has been created to learn GIT yeaaaaaah
+# Edit no 2: I wanna compare changes

+# The end